jtowe1/sprint-report-api/README.md

 - [VSCode](https://code.visualstudio.com/)
 - [The Remote Container extension](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-containers)

-Clone the project as usual.
-Configure the [.env](#setup-the-environment) file.
+Clone the project and setup the .env file.

-Open the Project in Vscode with the remote container exention installed.
+Open the Project in Vscode with the remote container extension installed.
 By default vscode should detect the devcontainer and prompt you to re-open within the container.
 You can also use the remote container extension to rebuild the devcontainer when attached to it, or to return to the local environment.

+Once connected you should be able to run `docker-compose up` and then `php artisan migrate` to configure the app.

 #### Docker
 Docker and docker-compose are installed inside the devcontainer, and the hosts docker socket is exposed.